pierre-cm/galbe/docs/schemas.md

 })
 ```

-This means that in the case where the username wouldn't pass the validation, the full request body, including the `heavyImageFile`, would have been processed for nothing, as it is not used.
-This would induce unnecessary time and resource consumption.
+In that case, even if the `username` doesn't pass the validation, the full request body, including the `heavyImageFile` is processed before sending the response.
+This induces unnecessary time and resource consumption because the `heavyImageFile` is processed despite never been used.

-The `STStream` Schema Type wrapper was created to remediate this issue.
-In practice it allows you to perform validations on the fly.
-Now in your handler, instead of receiving an object as `ctx.body`, you will receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).
+A better approach would consist in leveraging `STStream` wrapper to implement early validation and fail fast behavior.
+By defining the request body as a stream.
+Instead of receiving a plain js object as `ctx.body`, you will receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).

 ```ts
 galbe.post(